fivedogit/hn_firebase_listener/README.md

 Obviously, to make the extension possible, I had to come up with a system for reading the HN API, storing information and firing alerts based on whatever changes happen.
 This repository is the skeleton code for that core functionality of listening to the HN API.

 >Personal note: I'm looking for work in NYC, SF, DC, Cincinnati, Louisville or remote.
 I'm a product-oriented full-stack engineer (JavaScript/Java/MySQL/NoSQL) with specialties in Chrome extensions, video recording/processing and everything AWS.
 I prefer to work on projects in the idea-to-beta phase (i.e. building the MVP), but I'm happy to discuss mature projects, too.
 I'm also an experienced sales engineer in the CDN and SaaS products spaces.
+Email below.

 ##HowTo: